 The Best Soups in Los Angeles, from French Onion to Pork Belly Ramen

-In Los Angeles, the best soups in town reflect our wealth of cultures means a jackpot of soups.
+In Los Angeles, the best soups in town reflect our wealth of cultures.
 You’ve got your Vietnamese pho, your Korean ox-bone broth, your New England clam chowder…the list goes on.
 They’re satisfying, healthy and ready to eat with no long wait in between ordering and the get-in-my-belly part.
 Make a mental bookmark of these spots (all currently offering takeout or delivery), because they’re the best bowls in the city, and there’s no better cure for the common cold or the late-night munchies.

 1. Laksa at Cassia

 At this Southeast Asian restaurant, rice noodles in a spicy coconut-seafood stew is just what you want on a cold day.
 Or a rainy day.
 Or, failing that, Angelenos, anytime you want to be perked up by this flavorful and protein-packed dish.
 Now offering pick-up and delivery.

 1314 Seventh St., Santa Monica; 310-393-6699 or cassiala.com